Carolyn Lukensmeyer: Chief of Staff to Governor Celeste

-From December 1986 to January 1991, Dr. Lukensmeyer served as Chief of Staff to Governor Richard F. Celeste of Ohio.
+From December 1986 to January 1991, Lukensmeyer served as Chief of Staff to Governor Richard F. Celeste of Ohio.
 She was both the first woman to serve in this capacity and, at the time of her appointment, the only Chief of Staff recruited from the professional management field.
 While serving, Lukensmeyer managed the operations of twenty eight state agencies and over 200 boards and commissions that comprised 55,000 employees and a $23 billion annual budget.

 Lukensmeyer spearheaded the modernization of the state of Ohio's bureaucracy, which included measures such as: creative approaches to systems design, professional development, human resource and crisis management, and innovative problem solving and communication.
 She also created the cluster system for cross-agency budget development and seamless delivery systems.
 Additionally, Lukensmeyer developed performance contracts between Cabinet Officers and the Governor.
 These contracts were the first of their kind in the United States.

-White House Days: 1993-1994
+White House Days: 1993–1994

-Dr. Lukensmeyer served as Consultant to the White House Chief of Staff from November 1993 through June 1994.
+Lukensmeyer served as Consultant to the White House Chief of Staff from November 1993 through June 1994.
 She ensured that systematic thinking was part of the White House's work on internal management issues and she was also heavily involved in government-wide reform.
 Lukensmeyer directed the management audit that evaluated the decision-making processes and structures of the White House.
 After the audit was complete, Lukensmeyer made recommendations for staff changes and redesigning the system between working units.
 Additionally, Lukensmeyer restructured the Office of the Chief of Staff.

 Lukensmeyer designed the National Service Corporation, which merged four previously existing agencies, and she facilitated the implementation of the Corporation.
 Also, Lukensmeyer designed, developed the strategy of, and facilitated the startup of the Council of Chief Financial Officers of the Federal Government.

 Additionally, Lukensmeyer designed and facilitated several two-day working sessions for the President, Vice President, Cabinet, and key White House staff.